Arduino

 Standalone

-Any DUELink module can be run Standalone using the Arduino software, replacing the default DUELink firmware.
-An example will be DueDuino.
+Any DUELink module can run standalone using the Arduino software, replacing the default DUELink firmware.
+An example can be DueDuino.

-The chip used on al DUELink modules is STM32C071, which is fully supported by the Arduino IDE through the ST extension.
+The micro used on all DUELink modules is STM32C071, which is fully supported by the Arduino IDE, through the ST extension.
 But wait, we did not just leave it at that!
 We have a board support package for you.

 Arduino standalone samples for DUELink modules are provided in their individual product pages.
-Those make for a great starting point.
+These make for a great starting point.

 Start the Arduino IDE.
 Under File, navigate to Preferences then click Additional boards manager URLs: icon.
 In the new window, copy and add both URLs below then click Ok.